kmorndahl/panarctic_biomass_mapping/README.md

 ## Repository summary

-This repository includes scripts and data for:
+This repository includes scripts for:
 - Aggregating and processing training and validation data
 - Aggregating and processing Landsat predictor data, including seasonal reflectance modeling using the Continuous Change Detection and Classification Algorithm
 - Modeling plant and woody plant aboveground biomass for the year 2020: